LiangliangNan/Easy3D/python/ReadMe.md

 ### (Optional) Installation

-(Currently only Windows is supported.
-A unified installation/setup procedure will be provided when I have spare time.
-For the time being, Mac and Linux users can implement it by modifying `pyproject.toml`.)

 If you want to avoid specifying the path of the generated bindings in your Python code, you can create a wheel (`.whl`) file for the bindings and install it globally.
 This will make Easy3D work like other Python packages such as [Numpy](https://numpy.org/).